-Unlike many warm cheese dips and sauces, this doesn’t harden or congeal as it cools.
+A silky smooth Nachos cheese dip that doesn’t harden or congeal as it cools!!
 It is just as good served warm, at room temperature or cold.
 When warm, it can be used as a cheese sauce to pour over nachos, chips or whatever else takes your fancy.
 It takes just over 5 minutes to make and is great to make ahead as it reheats well.

 “This Nachos Cheese Dip was an invention out of necessity.
 Because I love cheesy dips, and I wanted one that did not harden or congeal as it cooled.”